-- White is not the same as white: wall colors can be worked with slight gradations.
+- White is not always white: With wall colors, you can work with slight gradations.

 - The visual references are always important: What do I see when I walk through rooms?
-What happens to daylight, how does it go?
-Can things be staged and highlighted by natural light or shadow?
-I absolutely refer to John Pawson here.
+What happens to daylight, how does it work?
+Can things be staged and highlighted with natural light or shadow?
+I make sure to refer to John Pawson here.

-For me, trends emerge, on the one hand from social developments such as how we will live and work in the future.
-The trend as a term is ambivalent and often used in an inflationary manner.
+Trends arise for me, on the one hand from social developments, e.g. how we will live and work in the future.
+The trend as a term is ambivalent and often used inflationarily.
 You should always ask yourself how far you want to swim on trend waves.
-In the abundance of "trendy" I often find the "untrendable" or less noticed as much more exciting.
+In the abundance of “trendy” things, I often find the “unruly” or the less noticed as much more exciting.